HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-04/index.md

 ## OPS Implementation

-TODO: Work with ACF OCIO on language
+TODO: ACF OCIO language is same as what is written.

 ### Control Origination

-Hybrid with ACF OCIO?
+Hybrid with ACF OCIO, cloud.gov?

 ### Related Content